-In the Philippines, the CBM Australiafunded NORFIL Foundation sets up groups of take increasing ownership of services. parents of children with disabilities to work A Disability Affairs Committee is established, with local councils.
-When NORFIL leaves the including government representatives from area, the well-established parents' groups all departments.
-The Committee supports continue working alongside government, all areas- health, education, infrastructure, supporting policy and practice that improves vocational training, social welfare- to outcomes for families. become more disability inclusive.
-NORFIL provides advice, direction and ideas.
+In the Philippines, the CBM Australiafunded NORFIL Foundation sets up groups of parents of children with disabilities to work with local councils.
+When NORFIL leaves the area, the well-established parents' groups continue working alongside government, supporting policy and practice that improves outcomes for families.
+What helps this approach to work well?